DStudent Employment Opportunities

 - Maintain a learning journal that connects the theory we read about with tutoring practice and that ideally might lead to conference presentations or articles published in professional journals or newsletters

-- Work collaboratively with other consultants/mentors and the Writing Center director
+- Work collaboratively with other writing coaches, the Writing Center Program Specialists, and the Writing Center Director

 - Have good academic standing as an undergraduate student enrolled at least half time at UWO